Skip to content

 Configuration

-• Recompile Views? - If selected as YES, the workflow will handle updating descriptions for Columns in Views, which will require a recompilation of the updated View definition SQL that could result in a momentary unavailability of the impacted Views.
-If NO is selected, the workflow will NOT handle updating descriptions for Columns in Views.
+• Recompile Views? - If YES is selected, the workflow updates descriptions for Columns in Views.
+This requires recompiling the updated view definition SQL, potentially resulting in brief unavailability of the impacted views.
+If NO is selected, the workflow won't update descriptions for Columns in Views.

-• Interval for Run - Select the time interval in which the user-description was updated on Atlan for the selected assets.
+• Run Interval - Select the time interval in which the user-description was updated on Atlan for the selected assets.

 Database Name and Schema Name are used to create two types of tables during the execution of the stored procedure: